melviniwamoto/melviniwamoto.github.io/essays/tomorrow-today.md

 Ultimately it is an imperative for our own benefit to head-off frustration because changes to any strongly-coupled object requires that it's reflected on the other.

-Preserving the class' generic state also maximizes it's usage while preventing the need to create *mostly*-identical classes or methods to interact with different objects.
+Preserving the class' generic state also maximizes it's usage while preventing the need to create *mostly*-identical classes or methods to interact with specific objects.

 ```diff
 export class tree {